miniflux/website/src/docs/installation.md

 6. Start the process with systemd: `systemctl start miniflux`
 7. Check process status: `systemctl status miniflux`

+Note that you could also use the [Miniflux RPM repository](howto.html#rpm-repo) instead of downloading manually the RPM package.

 <p class="info">
-Systemd reads the environment variables from the file `/etc/miniflux.conf`.
+Systemd reads the environment variables from the file <code>/etc/miniflux.conf</code>.
 You must restart the service to take the new values into consideration.
 </p>